postsharp/Metalama.Documentation/conceptual/Aspects/Testing/compile-time-testing.md

 ### Specifying test options

 The Metalama test framework supports several test options.
-They are documented in the <xref: Metalama.TestFramework.TestOptions> class.
+They are documented in the <xref: Metalama.Testing.AspectTesting.TestOptions> class.

 To set a test option, add a special comment to the test file, for instance: